pukkapies/urop2019/README.md

 ## Data Cleaning

 ### Audio
-Firstly, by `fetcher.py`, the directory which contains all the tracks is thoroughly scanned.
-The info: file path, duration,  number of channels, file size are captured and stored in a Pandas dataframe.
-The audio files that cannot be opened correctly are removed from the dataframe.
+Firstly, using `fetcher.py`, the directory which contains all the tracks is thoroughly scanned.
+The info: file path, duration,  number of channels, file size are all captured and stored in a Pandas dataframe.
+The audio files that cannot be opened correctly are removed from this dataframe.

 After that, `mp3_to_numpy.py` uses the librosa library to convert every audio file that can be opened into numpy arrays (based on the number of channels).
-The numpy arrays of each track are then analysed to extract the location of any silent sections respectively (see the documentation in the script for more details).
+The numpy arrays of each track are then analysed to extract the location of any silent sections (see the documentation in the script for more details).
 The silent information, the arrays, and the sampling rate of each track are optionally stored as an npz file in the given directory.
+During the project npz files were created as we didnt have the whole audio cleaning path outlined yet and needed to easily access the data for experimenting.
+However for readers we would recommend against creating these files as they require large amounts of storage and saving and opening these files will make the audio cleaning process slower.

-The silent information is processed and interpreted by `wrangler_silence.py`, and the results, e.g. effective_clip_length, max_silence_length are appended to the dataframe. `wrangler_silence` provides functions that can filter out tracks based on their silent information.
-In our experient, tracks with ???????????????????
+The silent information is processed and interpreted by `wrangler_silence.py`, and the results, e.g. effective_clip_length, max_silence_length are appended to the dataframe.
+The script will also filter the database and remove tracks that do not satisfy certain user-set criterions related to the above results.

 **Example**: